Hakuhō Shō: Resignation

-Post-sumo career
+After professional sumo

 It was reported after Hakuhō's departure from the Japan Sumo Association in June 2025 that Hakuhō owned a plot of land in Tokyo's Chuo ward, initially meant to be the home of a new Miyagino stable, that he would likely use for a building related to a new sumo-related company.
 The building would include a sumo ring on the ground floor that could be seen from the outside through glass walls.
 On 14 June Hakuhō announced the establishment of his new sumo promotion company, Hakuhō Dayan Sumo & Sports, named in part for Mongolian emperor Dayan Khan who reigned from 1480 until 1517.
 The company expects to receive support from long-time Hakuhō supporter and Toyota chairman Akio Toyoda, who was named to lead the amateur Japan Sumo Federation on the same day.

 In September 2025 Hakuhō was named as an advisor for the International Sumo Federation.
-At the end of October, it was announced that he would be one of the winners of the HEROs AWARD, along Megumi Ikeda.
-The prize is delivered by the Nippon Foundation and aimed at recognizing athletes who promote social action through sport. for his work with children's sumo wrestling.
+At the end of October, it was announced that he would be one of the winners of the HEROs AWARD, alongside Megumi Ikeda.
+The prize is delivered by the Nippon Foundation and aimed at recognizing athletes who promote social action through sport for his work with children's sumo wrestling.
+During the ceremony, he praised the success of his Hakuhō Cup tournament, noting that both current yokozuna (Ōnosato and Hōshōryū) were former participants, and reiterated his goal of making sumo an Olympic sport by promoting women's participation in the sport.

+The rivalry between Hakuhō and Asashōryū and their heated confrontation was the subject of one of the first YouTube videos on Hakuhō's official channel.

+On March 11, 2026, Hakuhō launched his own YouTube channel called Hakuho_Official.
+Among the videos, he conducted an interview with Asashōryū, looking back on their rivalry and their famous match that ended in a stand-off.
+In late May 2026, Hakuhō made a public appearance at the retirement ceremony for Kiriyama (former sekiwake Takarafuji).
+This appearance, three days after the association had definitively confirmed the closure of Miyagino stable and one month after his former disciple Enhō had regained his sekitori status, drew numerous questions, to which Hakuhō offered only evasive answers.